-- They cause the contents of the stomach to move faster, addressing constipation, obstruction, and other dysmotilities.
+- They cause the contents of the stomach to move faster, addressing constipation, obstruction, and other dysmotility.

 Your doctor may prescribe a prokinetic drug to increase gut motility.
 There are, however, some natural prokinetics that you may want to try on your own as well.

-Organic Ginger Root is also known as a help for gut motility, usually in high amounts like 1000 mg.
-It is just important to note though, that ginger is contraindicated for those on blood thinners.
+Organic Ginger Root is also known as help for gut motility, usually in high amounts like 1000 mg.
+It is just important to note though, that ginger is contraindicated for those on a blood thinner.